-Leading Change in Organizations
+Leading Change in Organizations Part One

-Part One

-Dr. Ali Qassem www.aliqasseminternational.com
+Dr. Ali Qassem www.aligasseminternational.com

-IN his celebrated work "Leading Change", John P. Kotter, Leadership Professor at Harvard Business School, professes that in today's business world, complacency is much more common than we might think and very often invisible to the people involved.
+IN his celebrated work "Sense of Urgency", John P. Kotter, Leadership Professor at Harvard Business School, professes that in today's business world, complacency is much more common than we might think and very often invisible to the people involved.